-7. Field Liaisons/Seminar Instructors
+4. Field Liaisons/Seminar Instructors

-- Serve as the major link among the students, field instructors, field agencies, and the School and university. - Provide ongoing consultation and collaboration with the field instructors to discuss questions and concerns, and to enhance the effectiveness of the internship experience and the integration of classroom learning to ensure that satisfactory progress is being made by the students.
+- Serve as the major link among the students, field instructors, field agencies, and the school and university - Provide ongoing consultation and collaboration with the field instructors to discuss questions and concerns, and to enhance the effectiveness of the internship experience and the integration of classroom learning to ensure that satisfactory progress is being made by the students - Teach the field seminar with a group of assigned students, focusing on the goals, objectives, and course-content areas of the seminar - Review the Learning Agreement - Meet assigned students and field instructors in their agency settings (or via zoom) at least once in the fall semester (Meetings include reviewing the Learning Agreement, Educationally Based Recordings, learning opportunities and experiences being provided, student

-- Teach integrative field seminar with a group of assigned students, focusing on the goals and objectives, and course-content areas of the seminar. - Hold a conference with assigned students and field instructors at least once in the fall for first-year and second-year students. - Contact the field instructor at a minimum once in the spring semester for all students (and include the student if/as appropriate). - Review the Learning Agreement, Educationally Based Recordings, learning opportunities and experiences being provided, as well as student performance and future plans. - Be punctual in meeting with scheduled classes and in appointments with students, field instructors, and community members. - Inform the Director of Field Education, students, and/or field instructors of anticipated absences as early as possible. - Keep office hours. - Return phone calls and emails from students and community members in a timely manner and be responsive to students' needs for field and academic guidance as they develop their professional role. - Share concerns and problem-solve with the Director or Assistant Director of Field. - Assign the course grade for field education, in consultation with the field instructors, based upon the written evaluation prepared by the field instructors and the students' participation in the field seminar. - Complete a written evaluation of assigned internship settings at the end of the internship period, making recommendations as to continued use of the setting. - Collaborate with other School faculty and staff to help ensure that objectives of the Field Education sequence are achieved.
+- performance, progress, and future plans.) - Contact the field instructor at a minimum once in the spring semester for all students (and include the student if/as appropriate). - Be punctual in meeting with scheduled classes and in appointments with students, field instructors, and community members - Inform the Director of Field Education, students, and/or field instructors of anticipated absences as early as possible - Contact the Undergraduate Field Coordinator or Director of Field Education in the event of an emergency absence or lateness to inform students, field instructors, and/or others in as timely a manner as possible - Keep office hours - Return phone calls from students and community members in a timely manner and be responsive to students' needs for field and academic guidance as they develop their professional role - Share problems or concerns and problem-solve with the Undergraduate Field Coordinator - Assign the course grade for field education, in consultation with the field instructors, based upon the written evaluation prepared by the field instructors and the students' participation in the field seminar - Complete written evaluation of assigned internship settings at the end of the internship period, making recommendations as to continued use of the setting - Provide training for new field instructors - Collaborate with other school faculty and staff to help ensure that objectives of the Field Education sequence are achieved - Keep appropriate professional boundaries and maintain confidentiality in student relationships in order to maintain the role as an educator

-8. Administrative Support Staff
+5. Administrative Support Staff

-Four administrative support staff work with the Field Education program, including the BASW and MSW programs, the Distance Education program, the CalSWEC-Child Welfare program, and all the projects that have a field education component.
-They assist with various trainings and events on and off campus, and serve as the conduit for the daily Faculty-On-Duty (FOD; See: Emergency Contact/Faculty-On-Duty.)
-They process student stipends and expense reimbursements; generate correspondence, notices, and materials required for meetings, orientations, trainings and assist with the daily operation of the field education team.
+Administrative support staff work with the Field Education program, including the BASW and MSW programs, the Distance Education program, the CalSWEC-Child Welfare program, and all the projects that have a field education component.
+They assist with various trainings and events on and off campus, and serve as the conduit for the daily Faculty-On-Duty (FOD).
+(See: Emergency Contact/Faculty-On-Duty.)
+They process student stipends and expense reimbursements; generate correspondence, notices, and materials required for meetings, orientations, and trainings and assist with the daily operation of the field team.

-D. Field Placement Agencies
+E. Field Placement Agencies